 I wish I could order an instant make-over for gorgeous-sounding pianos that suffer rejection because of imperfect exteriors.
-By example, one of my students who’d grown attached to her respectable-looking, 70′s era, walnut console piano, was devastated when her family had it whisked away during a move to a bigger house.
+By example, one of my students who’d grown attached to her respectable-looking, 70′s era, walnut console piano, was devastated when her family whisked it away during a move to a bigger house.
 Apparently, the instrument’s wood grain clashed with the decor of a newly furnished living room.

 My first real piano, a Sohmer upright in glossy black, wasn’t much of a looker, but it played to the heavens and sang like an angel.
-What more could I want?
+What more could I want.

 Pianos absorb the prevailing culture’s obsession with eternal youth and cosmetic perfection.
 Not surprisingly, quite a few with great soundboards and strings are put on the Goodwill Industry truck as the last stop before the scrap heap.

 Connell York, age-defying piano tuner, ivory-key scavenger, and hammer-assembly collector, owes his treasure trove of piano-associated skeletal remains to the premature retirement of towering old uprights.
 These “antiques” are lined up on Craig’s List as either “free” for the taking, or priced not to sell.
 As ornate as some appear, their age and size make them piana non grata.

 As piano stores drop away like flies and digital entertainment centers appeal to buyers of all ages, acoustic pianos with or without cosmetic eyesores are being put out to pasture.
 What was once considered space-saving and attractive about spinet and console pianos, is now passe.

 Pressing buttons that ignite a shower of big sounds whooshing around the living room beside the streamlined I mac, iPhone, and super big screen plasma TV, are a sign of the times.
 “Old” technology is not “in.”
 Even a space-age looking Roland will be replaced by something more spiffy, sexy, and up-to-date.